Fudantopology/Fudantopology.github.io/index.md

         Title: Median geometry and Hyperbolicity

-        Abstract: In this project we provide a geometric characterization of spaces with measured walls that embed isometrically into median metric spaces, so that the embedded image is at finite Hausdorff distance from the target median space.
-        Products of real hyperbolic spaces satisfy this geometric property, moreover the corresponding median space is locally compact.
-As a result, uniform lattices of isometries of such products act properly discontinuously cocompactly on median spaces.
-These lattices are not cubulable.
-We explain why complex hyperbolic metric spaces, when endowed with the only known structure of space with measured walls, cannot be at finite Hausdorff distance from a median metric space.
+        Abstract: I will be discussing triangles in metric spaces, and how informations on triangles can give informations on algebraic properties of a cocompact group of isometries of the metric space.
+This talk will be accessible to non-spacialists.

 - Oct.
 27 2022, [Ilya Gekhtman](), Technion -- Israel Institute of Technology